top of page

 Our strategy

-Our vision is for education systems to help build the key life skills of tomorrow so kids are prepared to confront complex challenges head-on, in line with their aspirations, capabilities and needs.
+Our vision is for all children to be prepared to confront complex challenges head-on, in line with their aspirations, capabilities and needs.
 Here is our three-pronged strategy to contribute to this vision:

 Small group of children at school, not t